Is a Juvenile Probation Condition of No Electronics Proper?

 However, the probation condition must be narrowly tailored and reasonably related to the compelling state interest in reformation and rehabilitation.
-Sheena K., supra
+Sheena K., supra, at 890.

 In M.F.’s case, he made a criminal threat and possessed ammunition.
 Evidence established that he routinely used the Internet to obtain information about guns and how to hide them.
 Thus, the condition appeared related to the circumstances of the crime and appropriately tailored to his rehabilitation.

 However, the probation condition also prohibited M.F. from using a cell phone in his home for any purpose other than education or employment.
 In that regard the condition was over broad and not closely connected to the circumstances of the crime.